metacpan/metacpan-cpan-extracted/distros/N/Net-AMQP-RabbitMQ-PP/README.md

 a useful way.

 A caveat is that I (LEEJO) didn't write this, I just volunteered to take over maintenance and upload to CPAN since it is used in our stack.
-So i apologize for the poor documentation.
+So I apologize for the poor documentation.
 Have a look at the tests if any of the documentation is not clear.